Difference Between Short And Long Run

 3. Healthcare:

 • Short Run: A hospital can treat more patients by hiring temporary nurses or extending the working hours of existing staff.
-However, the number of beds and the available medical equipment are fixed in the short run.
+That said, the number of beds and the available medical equipment are fixed in the short run.

 • Long Run: A hospital can build new wings, purchase new medical equipment, or hire more specialized doctors.
 These changes require substantial investment and planning but can improve the quality and quantity of healthcare services.